open-contracting/software-development-handbook/docs/python/documentation.rst

 :doc:`packages` and applications *must* have documentation to describe their usage for an external audience.
 They *may* have documentation to describe how to contribute.
 Documentation is written using `Sphinx <https://www.sphinx-doc.org/en/master/>`__ in a ``docs`` directory.

-:doc:`packages` must have `Sphinx-style docstrings <https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#info-field-lists>`__ for public modules, classes and methods, so that Sphinx can automatically generate documentation and so that Python's `help() function <https://docs.python.org/3/library/functions.html#help>`__ can display useful output.

 .. seealso::

    :doc:`General documentation guide<../general/documentation>`